 If you’ve received a diagnosis of high blood pressure, a few smart eating strategies can help you prevent blood pressure spikes and possibly even reduce your blood pressure.
 Making a few easy swaps — such as looking for reduced-sodium, no-sodium, or trans fat-free options — can help you cut back on what you don’t need and instead find better options.

 Fill up your plate with at least 50 percent vegetables and fruits.
 For very few calories, they provide potassium — which offsets the effects of sodium — fiber, antioxidants, and a range of other nutrients.
+In addition, beet and pomegranate juice have been shown to reduce blood pressure due to high nitrate content, and you can drink them regularly.

 It’s important to remember that eating with high blood pressure isn’t about depriving yourself.
 It’s about eating smart and healthy for your body.